hughlaw/themilldunfanaghy/src/pages/index.md

 templateKey: index
 splashImage: /img/splash-image-large@2x.jpg
 alert:
-  alertText: "Due to the continuing restrictions, we have now decided to close for
+  alertText: "We are now closed for the season, reopening early March 2021.
+Thank
-    the season.
-We hope to reopen in mid February 2021 .
-Our online diary will be open for the next season very soon.
-Thank you for your support during the year and hopefully see you during 2021. "
+    you all for supporting us during a very different and difficult 2020.
+We are now looking forward to next year when things will hopefully return to some normality and we can welcome guests back to the best corner of Ireland! "
-  alertTitle: COVID-19
+  alertTitle: ""
   showAlert: true
 introduction:
   introText: >-
-    The Mill has reached a new chapter in 2020, offering the best place to stay if you want to bridge the gap between a large hotel and a B&B.
+    The Mill  reached a new chapter in 2020, offering the best place to stay if you want to bridge the gap between a large hotel and a B&B.

     A home from home, we offer seven individual rooms that range from cosy to cavernous.